BroadbandForum/data-model-template/specification/index.md

 > X\_<VENDOR\>\_VendorSpecificName

-In this definition <VENDOR\> is a unique vendor identifier, which MAY be either an OUI or a domain name.
+In this definition <VENDOR\> is a unique vendor identifier, which MUST be either an OUI or a domain name.
 The OUI or domain name used for a given vendor-specific parameter MUST be one that is assigned to the organization that defined this parameter (which is not necessarily the